GraftJS/graft/README.md

 The Graft project formed to harness the opportunities that the explosion of information about microservice architectures have opened our eyes to.

-To Graft is the process of joining together parts to create a new whole.
+To process of grafting involves joining together parts to create a new whole.
 One that is hopefully more adaptable, resilient and interesting.

 Our name is also our purpose.